NVIDIA/aistore/docs/bucket.md

 ## Bucket Access Attributes

-Bucket access is controlled by a single 64-bit `aattrs` value in the [Bucket Properties structure](../cmn/api.go), whereby its bits have the following mapping as far as allowed (or denied) operations:
+Bucket access is controlled by a single 64-bit `access` value in the [Bucket Properties structure](../cmn/api.go), whereby its bits have the following mapping as far as allowed (or denied) operations:

 | Operation | Bit Mask |
 | --- | --- |